-Although Thailand is a developing country, it is relatively more economically advanced than some of its neighboring countries.
-Thus, many illegal immigrants from neighboring countries have entered into Thailand for better paid jobs than those in their home countries.
+Although Thailand is a developing country, it is more economically advanced than some of its neighboring countries.
+Thus, many illegal immigrants from neighboring countries have entered into Thailand for betterpaid jobs than those in their home countries.
 Another reason they come to Thailand is to escape from fighting within their country.
 It is estimated that more than 2,000,000 illegal immigrants are in Thailand working in the construction sector, the fishing and seafood industries, factories, restaurants, and in houses as domestic workers.
-The majority of these migrants workers are Burmese and other ethnic minority groups from Myanmar.
+The majority of these migrant workers are Burmese and other ethnic minority groups from Myanmar.

 The methodologies used in smuggling illegal immigrants across the border into Thailand, in some cases, are dangerous.
 In many instances, the victims are hidden in a vehicle in order to avoid inspection by law enforcement officers at the border or along the travel routes.
-Several victims have died of suffocation due to being packed in cramped spaces, placed under heavy loads of goods, or put in an air-tight container with a malfunctioning air conditioner.
+Several victims have died of suffocation due to being packed in cramped spaces, placed under heavy loads of goods, or put in air-tight containers with malfunctioning air conditioners.